 - 5.1 The Quality Standards that the Council requires the Crisis Support Service to achieve include all those contained within the following Service Specifications: - a.
+Residential Care (without nursing) and Short Breaks for Adults with Learning Disabilities - b.
 Supported Living and Domiciliary Care for Adults with learning Disabilities a.
 Services are delivered in the least restrictive manner possible using a Positive Behavioural Support approach.